Selling online with Shopify. It’s something many bricks and mortar businesses are now asking how it’s done. This blog post explains how.

-Google Shopping ads can show across the Google Search results, Image Search results, YouTube, the Google Display Network and Gmail.
-Simply put – If your ideal customers are online, you are likely to find a way to reach them with Google Shopping ads.
+Google Shopping ads can show across Google Search results, Image Search results, YouTube, the Google Display Network and Gmail.
+Simply put – If your ideal customers are online, you will find a way to reach them with Google Shopping ads.

 How does Google Shopping work?

 Google Shopping ads will generally be served to a potential customer when their search term triggers your product(s) to show.
 This is primarily based on the product title and its relevance to their search, among many other factors.

 In the ad itself, the title will show just below your product’s image.
 Images and titles are incredibly important to engage with potential customers.
 If you are going up against a lot of competitors, then you need to ensure your picture is clear and of a high-quality and the title must be compelling.